Our clinicians see patients with other musculoskeletal conditions such as:

 - feeling low, anxious or depressed.

 Rheumatoid arthritis (RA) is the most common and serious form of arthritis.
-There is damage to bone and cartilage, and joint deformities, loss of joint movement, and limitations of activities requiring use of joints.
+There is damage to bone and cartilage, and joint deformities, loss of joint movement, and limitations of activities requiring involving joints.

 Joint pain and swelling usually occurs in the hands or feet, but can affect wrists, elbows, shoulders, the neck, knees, hips and ankles.
 Some patients develop nodules at the back of elbows or along the forearm.

-The diagnosis is based on medical history, physical examination, x-rays and laboratory tests.
+The diagnosis from assessment of medical history, physical examination, x-rays and laboratory tests.
 Distinction needs to made from more than 200 different types of arthritis and related conditions.

 Common laboratory tests include rheumatoid factor, C-reactive protein and the erythrocyte sedimentation rate; x-rays are used to assess damage to cartilage and bone.

-Early rheumatology intervention and the start of appropriate treatment is important in the prevention of long-term damage to joints.
-The treatment goals are to reduce joint swelling, relieving stiffness, preventing joint damage, and maintaining normal joint function.
+Early rheumatology intervention and the start of proper treatment is important in the prevention of long-term damage to joints.
+The treatment goals are to cut joint swelling, relieving stiffness, preventing joint damage, and maintaining normal joint function.